 To obtain the designation, graduates complete the Recognition of Prior Learning (RPL) application and pay a non-refundable application fee.
 Once notified of their advanced standing, graduates can then apply for admission into the SCMP™ designation program, complete any remaining required coursework, attend the SCMP Leadership Residency, and write the SCMP National Exam.

 Space in upper year courses is restricted to students in the Edwards School of Business and those colleges that have COMM courses as part of their degree requirements.

-300- and 400-level ACCOUNTING, FINANCE, HUMAN RESOURCES, MARKETING, OPERATIONS MANAGEMENT, and select MANAGEMENT courses require the permission of the applicable department.
+300- and 400-level ACCOUNTING, FINANCE, HUMAN RESOURCES, MARKETING, SUPPLY CHAIN MANAGEMENT, and select MANAGEMENT courses require the permission of the applicable department.